 Fall 2020 information...

 Hello!
-For fall 2020 we are having a Mini STAR in the park session.
-We will meet in person for 6 weeks and all classes will be held outdoors in a park in Edina.
+After an shortened, outdoor fall 2020 semester we are having some fun, outdoor events throughout the winter.
+We hope to meet about every other week for some interesting, fun, themed events.
 If you are interested in learning more about STAR please contact our New Family Coordinator, Kelly, at STARacademyINFO@gmail.com

 Welcome to STAR!

 STAR (Scholars Together Always Reaching) is a secular and inclusive group for the families of highly gifted children.
 Through classroom settings and the ever-important lunch and recess hour, highly gifted children interact with others who are closer to being both intellectual and social peers than they may find in settings geared solely to their age or academic level.

 STAR began over ten years ago when a handful of local homeschooling parents joined together to provide enrichment opportunities for their highly and profoundly gifted homeschooled children.
 Over the years, STAR has continued on that mission and grown into a wonderfully supportive community for families raising these unique children.
 Most STAR families today homeschool some or all of their children part- or full-time, and STAR parents find themselves connecting over the intricacies of their experiences.

 STAR meets on Wednesday days in the fall and spring for two thirteen-week semesters.
 Knowing that our parents are carefully curating their children’s dynamic and individualized core curriculum needs, STAR’s classes are instead inspired by topics that either are unique to the group’s interests or are enhanced when experienced in a group setting.

 The STAR community is self-selected, meaning that it does not require proof of giftedness.
 Classes are designed for children aged 5-18 (plus limited preschool activities) who tend to succeed when working 2-3 grade levels ahead and moving through material more quickly than traditional classes.